How To Choose a Bank for Your Small Business

 - Out-of-network ATM transaction

 If you want to get the most out of your deposits, it’s best to go with a bank that offers high interest rates.
-Most business savings accounts earn interest, but if you want to grow your working capital, many providers—such as Bluevine, Grasshopper, and First Internet Bank—have also begun to offer interest-earning business checking options.
+Most business savings accounts earn interest, but some online business banking providers also offer interest-earning checking accounts.
+Bluevine and Grasshopper are two examples of banking providers that earn interest on qualifying business checking deposits.
+Check out our review of those banking providers for more information:

 Online & Mobile Banking Experience

 If you want the freedom to conduct your banking transactions from anywhere, look for a bank with a good digital banking platform.
 Most of today’s providers offer digital banking for browsers and mobile devices.
-Reliable digital banking platforms should let you view your business activity, complete financial transactions online, and reach customer service easily—all in a secure environment.
+Reliable digital banking platforms should let you easily view your business activity, complete financial transactions online, and reach customer service—all in a secure environment.

 - Mobile check deposit